Traces

 The following reasons cause the span.status_code to be error:

-• If an exception exited the span, i.e. the attribute span.is_exit_by_exception is set to true.
+• If the span was exited by an exception, i.e. the attribute span.is_exit_by_exception is set to true.

 • HTTP spans: